Diary of a Wimpy Kid (film series): Diary of a Wimpy Kid: Rodrick Rules (2022)

 On October 23, 2021, ahead of the first film's release, Jeff Kinney revealed that sequels are already in development.
 For Disney+ Day, Kinney revealed that the sequel, based on Rodrick Rules, was released on December 2, 2022.
 Unlike the first animated film, a copyright notice at the end of the trailer indicates that 20th Century Studios has involvement in the film.

 Diary of a Wimpy Kid Christmas: Cabin Fever (2023)

-On September 8, 2023, it was announced that a film based on the sixth book, Cabin Fever, released on December 8, 2023.
+On September 8, 2023, a film based on the sixth book, Cabin Fever was announced.
+It was released on December 8, 2023.

 Diary of a Wimpy Kid: The Last Straw (2025)

-At D23, on August 30, 2025 it was announced that a film adapting the third book, The Last Straw, was scheduled for release on December 5, 2025.
-Like Cabin Fever, it will be Christmas-themed.
+At D23, on August 30, 2025, a film adaptation of the third book, The Last Straw, was announced and set to be directed by Matt Danner.
+Similarly to the original book, it centers around Greg attempting to persuade his father Frank to reconsider his intention to send him to a military academy to instill discipline and diligence.
+However, like Cabin Fever, it is Christmas-themed.
+It was released on December 5, 2025.

-Diary of a Wimpy Kid: The Getaway (TBA)
+Diary of a Wimpy Kid: The Getaway (2026)

 On July 28, 2025, ahead of the fourth film's release, Matt Danner revealed that a film adaptation of The Getaway would serve as the fifth in the series.
+Danner is also attached as the fifth film's director, returning from The Last Straw, and stated that the film would release in December 2026.

-Future
+Future and possible sixth film

-Jeff Kinney stated that he intends to adapt all books into animated features for Disney+.
+Jeff Kinney stated that he intends to adapt all the books into animated features for Disney+.
+In a later interview, Kinney stated that he submitted a script for a sixth animated film in January 2026, with him saying it'll be based on one of the more recent books.